By Michael Buller

 Whenever I’ve met people with cancer, I’ve been at a loss for what to say and which questions to ask.

 Now, as a cancer patient, I realize the irony.

 Looking back, whatever I said ranged from ignorant to unhelpful.
 Or, I would just say nothing.
 I would talk about anything and everything else, but not about the cancer, being fully aware of the elephant in the room.

 But here’s the thing: the elephant’s not in the room.
 At least not for the cancer patient; not all the time.
 To let the topic of conversation be the elephant is to let the disease define the person.
 And it doesn’t.

 So not discussing the topic is always a completely acceptable option.
 But if you feel compelled by compassion, concern, or curiosity (and assuming your friend is open to talking), here are a few good questions to ask.
 I wish I had been able to think of any of these when I was on the asking side.
 (For some good tips about what to say to someone who’s been just diagnosed, read this post.)

-Michael Buller is director of Editorial and Creative Services at Dana-Farber, and currently a patient.
+Michael Buller is director of Content and Creative Services at Dana-Farber, and currently a patient.